Chapter 1: It’s one bombshell after the other.

 Tobias was at the moment serving as a guide-conservator but this was too easy.
 He couldn’t help but watch with awe at how easily Gibbs interacted with little Jack Hotchner.
 This was not what he expected but so much had changed in the last few months.
 This felt like the natural progression of things.

 He sat in the chair and soaked up the warmth.
 As a guide in law enforcement, there were so many times where the emotions around him were all too bleak.
+You learnt to take the good moments and store them as a shield against the terrible ones.

 “Uncle Toby, you should help.
-He won’t do the
+He won’t do the voices.”
+Jack said sleepily.

 Gibbs had a soft smirk on his face at the way Jack pulled Tobias out of his brooding thoughts.
 “Yeah, Uncle Toby, come on.”